The other methods of the SNMP protocol adaptor, one for each trap version, enable you to send a trap to a specified recipient:

 In the first two cases, these methods take an address and a community string, in addition to the version-specific trap information.
 The address is an InetAddress object that is usually instantiated by its static methods getLocalHost or getByName.
 The second method returns a valid InetAddress object when given a string representing a hostname or IP address.

 The cs parameter is the community string, a name that the agent and manager exchange to help identify one another.
-The string given is used as the community when sending the trap PDU.
+The string given is be used as the community when sending the trap PDU.

 The SNMPv3 method also takes an InetAddress, but does not use the community string.
 Only use the manager's IP address when creating an SNMPv3 trap group, or the contextName to define the scope of the requests sent.